 • Public safety for residents and visitors

 The HBDRA supports economic development and preservation decisions that consider as paramount importance the quality of life for the citizens of Huntington Beach.
 Residential quality of life and sustainable economic growth and development are not mutually exclusive.
-The HBDRA believes the existing village concept for Huntington Beach and the future of Huntington Beach as an international tourist destination can co-exist creating a city respectful of its history, its citizens and its needs for economic viability.
+The HBDRA believes the original village concept for Huntington Beach and the future of Huntington Beach as an international tourist destination can co-exist creating a city respectful of its history, its citizens and its needs for economic viability.